 Tabo, Alchi, and Mustang

-Jaro Poncar's photography was crucial to my academic career.
-My first work on a project led by Deborah E. Klimburg-Salter in Vienna was to sort through approximately 750 photographs of the Tabo Main Temple, which Roger Goepper and Jaro Poncar had generously given to her.
-This documentation was done in 1984 and shows the monument still undisturbed by the interventions of the 1990s.
+Jaroslav Poncar's photography was crucial to my academic career.
+My first task on a project led by Deborah E. Klimburg-Salter in Vienna was to sort through approximately 750 photographs of the Tabo Main Temple, which Roger Goepper and Jaro Poncar had generously given to her.
+The documentation was carried out in 1984 and shows the monument still undisturbed by the interventions of the 1990s.
 Eventually, I was also given a slide set of these photographs to bring to Vienna, and the scans form the basis of the ◊ Tabo galleries.

 Jaropa